jessdriscoll/jessdriscoll.github.io/_posts/2018/2018-12-14-case-study.md

 8. She also referred me to group therapy.
 I started a few weeks later, a once a week meeting at the same place with about 6 other people and a facilitator.

-9. I went through that system for almost two years, doing 4-12 weeks stretches in different programs.
+9. I went through that system for almost two years, doing 4-12 week stretches in different programs.

 10. I need to make something clear at the point: I did not pay for any visits.
 Every meeting with a healthcare professional, every therapy session was free, completely covered by my government insurance.
 I make about $15k a year, firmly in the bottom tax bracket, and I pay no premiums.